 Can't choose delivery dates

-These packs of frozen smoothie puree, designed to be finished in a blender, are similar in quality to the most popular smoothie brands, but every single one of the 11 flavors is completely vegan, so you don’t have to comb through ingredient lists to make sure you’re not accidentally ordering something that contains honey, bee pollen, or other ingredients that don’t fit a vegan diet.
+These packs of prepped frozen fruit and other fresh ingredients, designed to be finished in a blender, are similar in quality to the most popular smoothie brands, but every single one of the 17 flavors is completely vegan, so you don’t have to comb through ingredient lists to make sure you’re not accidentally ordering something that contains honey, bee pollen, or other ingredients that don’t fit a vegan diet.
 Flavors like Cherry Bomb and Rollin’ Oats are divided into categories based on their nutritional benefits—green smoothies, protein smoothies, and keto smoothies—and combine fruit with vegetables, grains, legumes, seeds, and/or spices.

 The company’s easy-to-use website does not offer a standard subscription model.
 Customers can choose a smoothie variety pack or build a box with the flavors they like, or both.
 (Smoothies cost $6.99 each, and the site requires a minimum order of $35.)
 If you’d like to place a recurring order, you can choose the autoship option at checkout and select how often you want to receive deliveries.
 (All recurring orders go out on Mondays, packed with dry ice.)